 What Does It Mean to Self-Publish?

-Yet, even in 2018, self-publishing can seem like stepping into the great unknown.
+Yet, even now, self-publishing can seem like stepping into the great unknown.
 So, out of curiosity, I googled “What does it mean to self-publish?”
 Google helpfully gave me the following definition:

 Self-publish (verb): (of a writer) publish (a piece of one’s work) independently and at one’s own expense. (google.com)